Nitsorn/streamLabsTakeHome/README.md

 3.3.
 Get last 20 (or 10 or 30 or 100) and see if they were all from `y` authors (length).

 3.4 Run a regression analysis on a test broadcast channel, monitoring whether or not that instance is a hype or not.
 The analysis will look at `x = rate of message creation in that timespan`, and `y = number of authors messaging in that timespan`.
 So the algorithm will be `f(x,y)`.

+## Future Works
+Many improvements can be done.
+For instance, a lot of the edge cases were not considered.
+These include
+- Error handling when connecting to API
+- Polling for new messages once the stream is no longer live.

+Other improvements in UI (disabling input and button on new chat message when posting), keeping controllers dry, One-Flow Auth etc. could also be implemented in the future.